Wednesday, 17 April 2024

 'Nothing Special' may try to pretend that Callie is a hero and her own person, not letting anyone control her, dictate her life, or tell her what to do and influence her, but I've read the comic, and I can tell you that none of these informed attributes are true.
 She is reactionary, is pushed and pulled by the weak, limp, insubstantial plot, and she constantly needs help from the males in her life and on her quest.
 The only agency and drive she shows is when she sets out to find her missing father, but that's all the reader gets in making them care about her.

-I want the Callie from the very beginning of the comic, when she's a little girl and running around all excited and playful and curious and funny and creative, before her overprotective and secretive father puts a stop to all that.
+I want the Callie from the very beginning of the comic, where she's a little girl and running around all excited and playful and curious and funny and creative, before her overprotective and secretive father puts a stop to all that.
 Likely unintentional on the comic's part, he is the one who crushes Callie's spirit and sense of adventure, up to her late teens, before he disappears and sets the quest in motion.
 His highly questionable parenting is also treated lightly and played for laughs, for very little he appears.

 Callie's fellow supernatural friend in high school (in apparently our own normie world, containing modern pop culture... the book doesn't worldbuild well or explain how different realms work at all) and love interest, Declan, who is keeping secrets from her as well, is kind of sweet, in a typical nerdy fashion, and is certainly the best option for Callie in the stupid love quadrangle.
 But that's not saying much, as he is a Nice GuyTM, obsessed with Callie physically (and has been for over ten years) and wanting her as his prize, as more than friendship.
 This is at its most clear when Lasser complains to him that Callie kept asking to be taken back to him when Lasser kidnapped her (yes, this happens, complete with a forced bridal gown, and still they become companions), like, why? when "wimpy" Nice GuyTM Declan is no one special, not like the demon prince with a vast inferiority complex and insecurities.
 Declan smiles at this.
 She chose him over her kidnapper, so obviously she must feel the same way towards him as he does her.
 This must make her his prize.
 Priorities!
 While this is happening, while the two boys are talking about her, Callie is sleeping right in front of them.
 Nothing creepy there!
 Nothing reminding me of 'Twilight' about that!